pkcarlislellc/git-papershaper/README.md

 auto-installation as part of an official Linux distro.
 In that sense it is experimental, and should only be used if you really want to play with the code as well as run it.)

+Github:
+The ready-for-packaging files can be found at https://github.com/pkcarlislellc/papershaper This contains Python 3 only.
+A stable but legacy version is at https://github.com/pkcarlislellc/papershaper-legacy This includes the Python 2 code for those who want it.
+This git will not be further updated.
+(For either version, usage is the same, just use the command '/usr/bin/papershaper...' or '/usr/bin/papershaper-python-2...' as desired.)

 Free Software Foundation:
 http://directory.fsf.org/wiki/Paper_Shaper